datacarpentry/astronomy-python/episodes/05-join.md

 ~~~
 {: .output}

-Again, let's run it to make sure we are starting with a working query.
+We run it to make sure we are starting with a working query.

 ~~~
 job = Gaia.launch_job_async(query=query6)